magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 What the hell is happening here?
 The `test-cljs` task evaluated all
-the project namespaces, including the ones from the used libs.
-The
+the project namespaces, even the ones from the used libs.
+The `test`
-`test` task evaluates all the namespaces we defined in the project and
+task evaluates all the namespaces we defined in the project and for
-for some reason it evaluated the portable test ones two times.
+some reason it evaluated the portable test ones two times.

 Let's now see what happens if you force a bug in the `validators-test`
 namespace: